 Baruch Atah Adonai, Eloheinu Melech ha-olam, borei peri hagafen.
 We praise God, Ruler of Everything, who creates the fruit of the vine.

-Speak up, speak out With whom would you like to grow in solidarity this year?
+With whom would you like to grow in solidarity this year?
 How can you deepen those relationships?

 WOMEN RAISE THEIR VOICES AGAINST VIOLENCE IN INDIA